 - Bow Chasers: If you are in a scenario where you are doing an assault or possible chase Bow Chasers are a good option.
 But in a straight-up fight, especially against a Size 3+ ship the chaser guns rarely put out enough damage to be beneficial in a game.
 The risk of chaser guns are that they set you up for your enemy to do a raking shot on your ship.
 So be careful when you move to line up a shot.
 Lining up at the end of the previous round and hoping for a high space will allow you to shoot and then use your first Move action for your ship to turn aside after firing.

 The 6th Rate has four decks, as it’s a size 4 ship.
 I’ll be referring to the decks as Deck 1-4 respectfully, starting from the front deck.

-Deck 1: 16 models max with 2 light guns as bow chasers, 20 with the fighting tops.
+- Deck 1 (bow): 16 models with 2 cannons as bow chasers, 20 with a fighting top

-Deck 2: 31 models max with 6 light guns, 35 models with the fighting top.
+- Deck 2: 31 models max with 6 cannons, 35 models with a fighting top

-Deck 3: 20 models with 2 light guns, 24 models with the fighting top.
+- Deck 3: 20 models with 2 cannons, 24 models with a fighting top

 Of all the factions I’ve played, one stands out superbly: The Dutch Navy.
 Choosing the “Ships of the Hoorne” faction rule gives any ship the “Heavily Built” upgrade for free!
 This increases your durability by ignoring the first point of damage to your hull from every artillery attack!
 In fact, if you wanted to be “That Guy/Gal”, you could play this faction, load up on Enter Ploeg, and then zoom in, board, and slaughter you enemies’ crew….if you like having friends, however, I do NOT recommend this course of action!